 And who would’ve guessed?
 That distinction is mining… and no, it’s not with a pickaxe in a cave—it’s with a web of computers running on algorithms.

-In this cryptocurrency mining guide, we’ll take you through the history and process of mining and have you well on your way to mining some sweet coins.
+In this cryptocurrency mining guide, we’ll take you through the history behind mining, the process, the types of mining, and how to get the ball rolling.
+We hope that by the end of this article, you’ll be well on your way to mining some sweet, sweet crypto coins.

 - How does cryptocurrency mining work?

 - Steps to mining any cryptocurrency

 - What is the best cryptocurrency to mine?

 - Frequently Asked Questions (FAQs)

 As stated previously, cryptocurrency mining is so essential to the industry that without it, cryptocurrencies would cease to exist and circulate.
 But what is it exactly?